 How does a CPU work?
 Look at transistors moving data in the first ever ARM processor

 They are a heart of every personal computer, server, tablet or a smartphone.
 Technological marvels that even most IT professionals understand only in a very general way.
+The CPUs.

 Do you think that understanding the details of CPU architecture is a thing best left to the experts?
 Everyone can try to reach them now.
 It was never easier to get a glimpse into how exactly do CPUs really work.